The Idea of Space

 But does the rejection of such basic ideas require more than just an unverified mathematical premise?

-Of course, supporter of this model will cite that what emerges out of this mathematical model is a prediction that is verifiable in observation.
+Of course, supporters of this model will cite that what emerges out of this mathematical model is a prediction that is verifiable in observation.
 As such, this appears to be enough justification for some to assert that the process itself must reflect the underlying reality, i.e. it constitutes the new ‘physical’ reality of space and time.
 Therefore, in many respects, the only way that this conclusion might be seriously questioned is for somebody to forward another model, which leads to the same verifiable results, while possibly providing a more ‘realistic’ description.
 If so, the question which then has to be considered is:

 Is this idea completely impossible in the face of established science?

 In part, much of the previous discussion is orientated towards the mathematical description of space.
 However, this introduction should also make some reference to the development of ideas within physics.
-For example, after the acceptance of Maxwell’s equation, in the 1860’s, the accepted position of science swung in favour a wave model, rather than Newton’s corpuscular model.
+For example, after the acceptance of Maxwell’s equations, in the 1860’s, the accepted position of science swung in favour of a wave model, rather than Newton’s corpuscular model.
 As a consequence, the idea emerged that the vacuum of space might also be an influencing medium for the propagation of EM waves, e.g. light from the stars.
 In this context, the vacuum of space was often described in terms of the ‘luminiferous aether’ against which the speed of light [c] might be measured.
 However, the Michelson–Morley experiment, first carried out in 1887, started to throw serious doubts on the existence of the ‘aether’ as a type of physical media involved in the propagation of light waves.
 The subsequent publishing of Einstein’s papers on special relativity and the photoelectric effect, in 1904, would also lead to another step-change in thinking that appeared to relegate the idea of the ‘aether’ to a footnote in history.
-While the later publication of Einstein ideas on general relativity, in 1915, would not change this position, it did start to highlight a dichotomy in the description of space in as much as space now appear to be subject to curvature.
+While the later publication of Einstein's ideas on general relativity, in 1915, would not change this position, it did start to highlight a dichotomy in the description of space in as much as space now appear to be subject to curvature.
 As such, we might table the question: